 If she has been recently exploring the digital medium, her sensibilities are yet anchored in that of the miniature practice.

 Gopa Trivedi (born in 1987) completed her Master in Visual Arts (Painting), 2012 from Faculty of Fine Arts, M. S. University of Baroda, India.
-Her works have been part of several shows in India and Pakistan including the monographic exhibition, ‘In Pursuit Of Silence’ - Gallery Art Konsult - New Delhi, 2015; VadFest - Baroda, Gujarat, 2015; ‘A4’ - Priyasri Gallery - Baroda, Gujarat, 2015; ‘Baroda Nexus’ - Art Konsult Gallery - New Delhi, 2015; ‘Re-constructing Home’ - Satrang Gallery - Islamabad, Pakistan, 2015; ‘The making of meaning’ - Zahoor ul Alkhlak Gallery - Lahore, Pakistan, 2014; ‘Break Out’- Red Earth Gallery - Baroda, Gujarat, 2014; ‘Allegories’ - Art Konsult Gallery - New Delhi, 2012 etc...
-She participated in the United Art Fair in 2012.
+Her works have been part of several shows in India and Pakistan including the monographic exhibition, ‘In Pursuit Of Silence’ - Gallery Art Konsult - New Delhi, 2015; In February 2019, her works were exhibited at the India Art Fair in Delhi.
+In December 2018, she participated in the exhibition "Luminously between Eternities - the contemporary miniature as evolution", Ark Gallery, Baroda, Gujarat, India; In May 2018, in the exhibition "contemporary features", Galerie Poc, Marseille; "Ljtema", Alhamra Art Gallery, Lahore, Pakistan, 2017; "Contraband" New Delhi, 2017; 'We have some Stardust' NIV, New Delhi, 2015; VadFest - Baroda, Gujarat, 2015; ‘A4’ - Priyasri Gallery - Baroda, Gujarat, 2015; ‘Baroda Nexus’ - Art Konsult Gallery - New Delhi, 2015; ‘Re-constructing Home’ - Satrang Gallery - Islamabad, Pakistan, 2015; ‘The making of meaning’ - Zahoor ul Alkhlak Gallery - Lahore, Pakistan, 2014; ‘Break Out’- Red Earth Gallery - Baroda, Gujarat, 2014; ‘Allegories’ - Art Konsult Gallery - New Delhi, 2012 etc...

-Gopa received the Beaconhouse National University Award in 2012 and the Nasreen Mohemmedi Scholarship in 2011 among others.
+Gopa received the Beaconhouse National University Award in 2012 and the Nasreen Mohamedi Scholarship in 2011 among others.

 Gopa lives and works in Delhi.